-- The female parent produces female gamete called ova (eggs)
+- The female parent produces a female gamete called ova (eggs)

-44. Draw a labeled diagram of the human male reproductive system in animals.
+44. Draw a labelled diagram of the human male reproductive system in animals.

 45. Define foetus.
 After how many weeks of development, a human embryo is said to become a foetus.

 The stage of the embryo in which all body parts can be identified is called a foetus.
 A human embryo is said to become a foetus after 8 weeks of the development of the baby.